-In the years since the financial crisis, policy makers have been increasingly interested in macro-prudential measures that use credit constraints to limit leverage growth among households during asset booms.
-Our borrow-to-invest model makes salient key points about credit constraints and macro-prudential policies.
-First, loan-to-value constraints are relaxed by house price increases and therefore loan-to-value restrictions impose less restraint on borrowing in house price booms.
-By contrast, loan-to-income constraints are not affected by the current state of house prices and so continue to act to constrain leverage.
+In the years since the financial crisis, policymakers have been increasingly interested in macro-prudential measures that use credit constraints to limit borrowing among households during asset booms.
+The borrow-to-invest motive highlights three key points about credit constraints and macro-prudential policies.
+First, loan-to-value constraints are relaxed by house price increases and so loan-to-value restrictions impose less restraint on borrowing during house price booms.
+By contrast, loan-to-income constraints are not affected by the current state of house prices and so continue to act to constrain borrowing.
 Second, in the borrow-to-invest framework, investment rather than consumption is constrained.
-This means that rather than hindering consumption smoothing, credit constraints limit returns and so reduce life-time wealth.
-Further, there may be unintended distributional consequences of macro-prudential policies depending on who is constrained by the policies.
+This means that rather than hindering consumption smoothing, credit constraints limit portfolio returns and so reduce life-time wealth.
+Finally, there may be unintended distributional consequences of macro-prudential policies, depending on who is constrained by the policies.